mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 invalid.
 More details about this idea can be found in the :ref:`Data Objects <data_object_design_concepts>` section.

 A special case is data killed during processing.
-Any datum from a MsPASS processing module that was killed should contain an elog entry that the level :code:`Invalid`.
-The sample data in killed Seismogram or TimeSeries data is not guaranteed to be valid, and may, in fact, be empty.
-Hence, killed data have to be handled specially.
-All elog entries from such data will be preserved in this collection.
+Any datum marked dead will have have no entry in any wf collection.
+The evidence it was killed will be found only in the elog collection.
+Any datum killed should contain leave a document in the elo collection with an severity level set to
+:code:`Invalid`.
+If the error has any other entries they will also be saved in the same document.
 In addition, the document for killed data will contain a dict container with the key "metadata".
-That dict is an recasting of the Metadata of the datum that was killed.
-It is neeed, in general, to sort out what specific datum to which the error was attached.
+That dict is a recasting of the Metadata of the datum that was killed.
+The metadata "subdocument" is needed, in general, to sort out what specific datum to which the error was attached.
 The documents in elog for live data contain an :code:`ObjectId` that is a link back to the wf collection where that waveform was saved.
+For killed data the saved :code:`ObjectId` is the id of a datum from which the killed datum originated (If the workflow had a reduce operator there could be multiple parents.
+In that situation the history collection is needed to sort out the full ancestory.)

 history
 ~~~~~~~